 This monster Magnus Audio MA-300 power amplifier came in for a factory power supply upgrade.
 Let’s take a look!

-Magnus Audio is not a well-known name here in Australia, maybe not elsewhere either, but, after working on this amplifier I think they should be.
-I’d not worked on any Magnus Audio gear until this unit came in and I can state definitively – the Magnus Audio MA-300 amplifier is a beast.
+Magnus Audio is not a well-known name here in Australia, maybe not elsewhere either, but, after working on this amplifier, perhaps they should be.
+I’d not worked on any Magnus Audio gear until this unit came in and I can now definitively state that the Magnus Audio MA-300 amplifier is a beast.

-Capable of 300 Watts per channel into 8 Ohms, this amp will drive any load without trouble.
+Capable of 300 Watts per channel into 8 Ohms, the MA-300 will drive any load without trouble.
 It’s also one of the heaviest amplifiers I’ve ever had to move around my workshop.
 At 75 kg (my body weight), this unit is absolutely a two-man lift.
 Add superb build quality and gorgeous metalwork and you have a killer amplifier.

 My customer informed me there are only four of these $12,000 USD amplifiers in Australia, no wonder I haven’t worked on one before!